Retirement Planning If You Stay Home With Your Kids

 Additionally, you may find that your expenses go up as your children grow up and it may still be difficult to find the extra money you need to put towards retirement.
 Even if you cannot contribute very much each month, regularly contributing at least $100.00 a month will make it easier to reach your retirement goals.

 One way that you can find extra money is to work a part-time job.
 Many companies do not offer retirement accounts to employees that do not work more than twenty-five hours a week.
 Working allows you to open an IRA, and if you are not married to your partner, you may need to work just enough so that you can open an IRA on your own.
 If you are going to work part-time in retail or for a company, consider looking for one that allows you to make contributions to a (401(k) plan even if you are not working full-time hours.

 You may consider working up to the minimum requirement to participate in their retirement plan.

 Working from Home

 If you are self-employed, work as an independent contractor or operate your own business, you will need to plan for your retirement on your own.
 Many stay-at-home moms are also work-at-home moms, and retirement planning is one of the benefits you will need to plan for on your own.
 There are many retirement accounts you can qualify for if you are self-employed such as the SEP IRA and a Solo 401(k).
-If you are working regularly you will also need to pay your self-employment taxes, which will pay into the Social Security system.
+If you are working regularly, you will also need to pay your self-employment taxes, which will pay into the Social Security system.

 Although you should not count on that money when you are planning for your retirement.
 If you plan on working from home, you will need to find a way to cover expenses while on maternity leave.
-This can bring added financial independence and peace of mind.
+It can bring added financial independence and peace of mind.